info | Sidhe & Faery | Other types

 incense from RJ Stewart's Dreampower

-site), bells, seed beads, feathers, sea glass, shells, small tumbled gemstones
+site), bells, beads, feathers, sea glass, shells, small tumbled gemstones

 (fluorite, quartz with rainbow veils, andalusite, staurolite), seeds, notes